Safeguarding Advice and Guidance

 To get an image removed, the child/young person needs to visit the Childline website and follow the simple steps.
 The Internet Watch Foundation will read all reports within one working day, from Monday to Friday.
 If the image is on a UK-based website it can often be removed within 2-3 hours.
 In other countries, it can take longer - sometimes days or weeks.

 Operation Encompass is a unique Police and Education early intervention safeguarding partnership which supports children and young people exposed to domestic abuse.

 Operation Encompass is the reporting to schools before the start of the next school day when a child or young person has been involved or exposed to a domestic abuse incident the previous evening.
 The information is given in strict confidence to a school’s Key Adult to enable support to be given dependent on the needs and wishes of the child.

-Operation Encompass is a Trauma-Informed and Trauma Sensitive charity.
-We acknowledge and understand the impact of Domestic Abuse as an Adverse Childhood Experience(ACE) Operation Encompass mitigates against the damaged caused by exposure to Domestic Abuse and other ACE’s
+Operation Encompass is a Trauma-Informed and Trauma Sensitive charity who acknowledge and understand the impact of Domestic Abuse as an Adverse Childhood Experience(ACE) Operation Encompass mitigates against the damaged caused by exposure to Domestic Abuse and other ACE’s